-Our Lewisville child support lawyers can help you present an accurate picture of your circumstances during your Texas divorce proceedings.
+Our spousal support family law attorney in Flower Mound can help you present an accurate picture of your circumstances during your Texas divorce proceedings.
 We will fight to make sure the support payments are fair whether you are the one paying or receiving child support.

-If your circumstances change significantly, your child support lawyers can submit a modification request to the Texas family court.
-Losing your job, changing jobs or being in a life-altering accident could be grounds to apply for child support modification..
+Your child or spousal support family law attorney can submit a modification request to the Texas family court, if your circumstances change significantly.
+For example, losing your job, changing jobs or being in a life-altering accident could be grounds to apply for child support modification.

-Every three years, you can have a judge review your child support arrangements.
+Every three years, your spousal support family law attorney can have a Texas judge review your child or spousal support arrangements.
 You can do these whether or not your circumstances changed dramatically.
-During a review, the judge will examine your case again, take into consideration all that has happened since the original agreement and may choose to amend your child support terms.
-If you would like a review of your child support or custody arrangements, then our child support attorneys can determine if you qualify.
+During a review, the judge will examine your case again, take into consideration all that has happened since the original agreement and may choose to amend your child or spousal terms.
+If you would like a review of your child or spousal support or custody arrangements, then our spousal support family law attorney can determine if you qualify.

-Our child support lawyers in Lewisville TX want to help you no matter which side of child support payments you are on.
+Our spousal support family law attorney wants to help you no matter which side of child support payments you are on.
 If you are the paying parent, then learn how to ensure that you are not responsible for higher child support payments than the law requires.
 If you are the recipient parent, then learn how the court can enforce the court order if your former spouse or partner does not comply.

-For years, the partners at The Julin Firm, P.C. have proudly served families from Plano to Arlington and all the surrounding North Texas towns in family law matters.
-Call (972) 459-4400 to arrange for a free initial consultation.
-Our experienced family law attorneys can discuss your questions about child support in Texas.
+For years, the partners at The Julian Firm, P.C. have proudly served families from Plano to Arlington and all the surrounding North Texas towns in family law matters.
+Call (972) 459-4400 to arrange for an initial consultation.
+Our experienced spousal support family law attorneys of Flower Mound can discuss your questions about child support in Texas.